athakwani/devenv/README.rst

-This repository contains dupper template for Sync development environment.
+This repository contains `dupper <https://github.com/athakwani/dupper>`_ template for Sync development environment.

 Sync Development Environment
 =============================

-You can setup development environment for any git repository using dupper by running below commands.
-This will start bidirectional code sync between container and local machine.
+Sync starts bidirectional code between between dupper container and local machine.
+You can start development environment for any git repository using dupper by running below commands.

 .. code-block:: bash